Wild genus-zero quantum de Rham spaces: Quantization of coadjoint orbits in dual TCLAs

-and it is thus \emph{weaker} than~\eqref{eq:simplicity_verma}: there might be positive coroots with negative integer valuation.
-The fact is that the nonresonance condition~\eqref{eq:nuts_normal_forms} does \emph{not} depend on the choice of a system of positive roots, and indeed (by Lem.~\ref{lem:g_invariance_normal_principal_parts}) the former is a Weyl-invariant notion--- upon intersecting $\mf g''_s$ with $\mf t$.
-Turning this around, the nonresonance of the residue implies that \emph{all} the induced Verma modules will be simple, regardless of the choice of a parabolic sequence whose terms contain $\mf t$.
+and it is thus \emph{weaker} than~\eqref{eq:simplicity_verma}.
+The fact is that the Weyl-invariant nonresonance condition~\eqref{eq:nuts_normal_forms} does \emph{not} depend on the choice of a system of positive roots, and conversely it implies that \emph{all} the induced Verma modules will be simple, regardless of the parabolic sequence containing $\mf t$.